Miphonya/ZahRu/README.md

 <br>
 Backgroud : Unsplash (https://unsplash.com/)
 <br>
-Special thanks to Roméo for bug hunting and design assistance.
+Special thanks to Roméo for his input on the overall design.
+Special thanks to "The Tal" for his valuable technical advice.